Crunch-io/webdocs/_includes/custom/exporting-data.md

 **Category Labels** – By default, category names will be exported to the CSV file.
 Change to **IDs** to have the numeric ID of the category exported instead.

+**Missing Values** – By default missing reasons will be used for missing category values.
+Set to **Blanks** to set missing values blank.

 #### SPSS export options

 **Variable Labels** – By default, the variable description will be exported as the SPSS variable label.
 Select **Name** to export the variable name as the SPSS variable label instead.